 Leaked: How farm lobby waged war on EU food reform

-The EU's main agricultural lobby group has waged a campaign to water down the ambition of Europe's so-called 'Farm to Fork' strategy on sustainable food, according to internal documents seen by EUobserver.
+The EU's main agricultural lobby group has waged a campaign to weaken Europe's so-called 'Farm to Fork' strategy on sustainable food, according to internal documents seen by EUobserver.

 The lobbying campaign, targeting MEPs in particular, has been slammed by civil society as a "massive disinformation campaign" aiming to undermine the ongoing legislative process, which was previously delayed due to the pandemic.